HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 1. Change directory into: ```/terraform-deployments/deployments/single-connector```.
 2. Save ```terraform.tfvars.sample``` as ```terraform.tfvars```, and fill out the required variables.
     - Users can edit files inside ACS by doing ```code terraform.tfvars```.
     - The resource group name must be unique and must not already exist.
-The resource group name from the Azure Storage Account section cannot be reused.
     - Make sure the locations of the connectors and work stations are identical.
     - Graphics agents require the [**NV-series**](https://docs.microsoft.com/en-us/azure/virtual-machines/nv-series) instance types which use M60 GPUs.
 We suggest using ```"Standard_NV6"``` as the ```"vm_size"``` for graphics workstations.
 3. Save ```domain_users_list.csv.sample``` as ```domain_users_list.csv``` and add domain users.